ShwetaRawat/Archie/README.md

 ### Hi there
 # About me
-Currently I am trying to make projects in web-development feild and trying to learn new technolgies.
+Currently I am trying to make projects in web-development field and trying to learn new technolgies.